MuckRock/squarelet/README.md

     </details>
 8. Click save and continue editing.
 Note down the `Client ID` and `Client SECRET` values.
 You will need these later.
 9. Make sure in your `.envs/.local/.django` file, there exist values for: `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS`, and set `STRIPE_WEBHOOK_SECRETS=None`.
 Multiple values for any of the above should be comma delimited.
+10. You must restart the Docker Compose session (via the command `docker-compose down` followed by `docker-compose up`) each time you change a `.django` file for it to take effect.

 ## Docker info